winpages/faith-game/user/pages/bbb_bbb/battle.md

 ---
-link: chest-closed-1
+b: bbb_bbb_b
+audio: shot
-return_link: verse-7
+return_link: 'chest-open-1'
-type: thought-chest
+type: balloon
 ---
+If you believe in<br>
+Jesus, you have the<br>
+Faith of Christ